chronicle-kit/chronicle-kit/README.md

 - Add sensitive files or folders to `.gitignore` to prevent them from being committed.

 ### **5. Using Tools to Summarize Your Content**
-- Explore the scripts in the tools folder to summarize your content.
+- Explore the scripts in the chronicle-kit-tools repository to summarize your content.

 ## **Example Templates**
 Each folder includes example `.md` files with prompts to help you get started.
 For instance: